bio-guoda/preston/architecture.md

 ## `simple hexastore`

-The statement store contains relationships that connect resources with their content using predicates (or verbs).
+The simple hexastore contains relationships that connect resources with their content using predicates (or verbs).
 The relationship is stored by combining a hashed "hasVersion" relationship (or predicate) with the hashed resource url.
 This combination is now turned into a unique identifier also, by adding the two hash urls and hashing the result.
 For example:

 ```
 sha256(